Western wildfires have burned an area 4 times the size of NYC. Here are some key fires - KION546

 The River fire is burning near Yosemite National Park west of Highway 41 in Mariposa and Madera counties.
 The fire started July 11.

-Mandatory evacuations are in place in parts of both counties and at least 251 firefighters are battling the blaze.
+Mandatory evacuations are in place in parts of both counties and at least 1,300 fire personnel are battling the blaze.

-“Firefighting efforts have been hampered due to hot, dry, and windy conditions.
-The fire is burning in oak/grass woodland,” according to Cal Fire.
+“Firefighters continue to aggressively attack the fire while dangerous heat persists.
+Low humidity, tree torching, wind driven runs and frequent spot fires continue to challenge firefighters,” Cal Fire said on the incident page.

 More California fires on the radar